UmeanNever/NovelSum/README.md

 ### Embedding Calculation

 You can generate embeddings for your dataset using various models.
 Thanks to vLLM, we were able to compute embeddings for 400,000 data points in just 2 hours using 8×H800 GPUs.
+You may refer to the following commands to embed both the target and reference (source) dataset.

 <details>
   <summary><b>Embedding Calculation Options</b></summary>